sqcf/sqcf.github.io/constitution.md

 member whose membership is to be debated, and the decision of the Steering Committee is final.

+Non-voting Associate Membership may be offered to those who do not meet the eligibility criteria for full membership, but who can demonstrate an ongoing interest in the future of The Quays, and who subscribe to the Forum&#39;s objectives

 ## The Steering Committee
 The affairs of The Forum shall be conducted by a Steering Committee which shall consist of the Officers and co-opted members.